Top 10 Largest Bats in the World

 7. Madagascan Flying Fox

-The Madagascar flying fox is one of the largest bats in the world, mainly found on the island country of Madagascar.
+The Madagascar flying fox is one of the largest bats in the world, and it is mainly found on the island of Madagascar.

 It has the potential to grow to a length of 9 to 10.5 inches and has a wing span of more than 4 feet.
 It has brown fur, a vulpine face with an alert expression, and either gray or black wings.

-This flying fox species do not roost in caves but rather in trees that are very old and large and can support vast colonies.
+This flying fox species does not roost in caves but rather in very old and large trees that can support vast colonies.
 Its leathery wings are wrapped around it while it hangs upside down.

-When a flying fox consumes fruit, particularly figs, the seeds spread far and wide as they travel through the animal’s digestive track.
+When a flying fox consumes fruit, particularly figs, the seeds spread far and wide as they travel through the animal’s digestive tract.

 8. Wroughton’s Free-tailed Bat